ofpaola/ofpaola/README.md

 ## 🌙 About me:
 - 👣 I'm starting my career as a web developer.
 - 👩‍💻 Currently participating at [Generation](https://brazil.generation.org)'s Full Stack Web Developer Bootcamp.
-- :books: Being a self-taught as well to improve my knowledge.
+- :books: Being a self-taught as well to improve my knowledges.
 - 🔍 You can also find me on: [Linkedin](https://www.linkedin.com/in/ofpaola) and [Spotify](https://open.spotify.com/user/5phe5wqtxbf3anfqpi0f2aigu).
 - :sparkles: Random facts: I'm vegan.
 I love food, nature and any form of art with all my heart.🥰